fengyunzaidushi/awesome-github-repos/data.md

 *   [Cinnamon/kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.

-*   [Lightning-AI/LitServe](https://github.com/Lightning-AI/LitServe) - The easiest way to deploy agents, MCP servers, models, RAG, pipelines and more.
+*   [Lightning-AI/LitServe](https://github.com/Lightning-AI/LitServe) - Build your own inference engine with expert control.
+Deploy agents, MCP servers, models, RAG, pipelines and more.
 No MLOps.
 No YAML.

 *   [jod35/fastapi-beyond-CRUD](https://github.com/jod35/fastapi-beyond-CRUD) - This is source code for a series where we talk about the concepts of FastAPI API development beyond the CRUD stuff